 I discovered that writing stories about science was the best job I could imagine.
 It allowed me to keep learning, to talk with fascinating people, and to find satisfaction in clarifying complex, nuanced stories for readers.
 I’m hooked, and I’m happy to finally feel like I’ve found my place in the world.

-- Freelance health and science writer, 2015-present
+- Independent science writer, 2012-present

-- Adjunct faculty, Department of Human Physiology, University of Oregon, 2012, 2016-2017
+- Courtesy Instructor, Department of Human Physiology, University of Oregon, 2012, 2016-2017

-- Graduate Student Researcher, Department of Nutrition, University of California, Davis, 2004-2008 (funded by individual National Science Foundation Graduate Research Fellowship)
+- Graduate student researcher, Department of Nutrition, University of California, Davis, 2004-2008 (funded by individual National Science Foundation Graduate Research Fellowship)

-- Lab technician, Smithsonian’s National Zoo, 2002-2004
+- Lab technician, Smithsonian Institution, National Zoological Park, 2002-2004

-- Cornell University, B.S. in Animal Science, 2002 (for a time, I wanted to be a farmer)
+- Cornell University, B.S. in animal science, 2002 (for a time, I wanted to be a farmer)

-- National Association of Science Writers
+- National Association of Science Writers (2016 – present